PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 In this use-case, which is related to the 'Sufficient' criteria of ILO 3.1, you will be asked to apply a post-processing bias mitigating method to the output of a binary classification model.
 To do so, you will need to write Python functions to calculate a set of group fairness metrics.

 The teaching teams has trained a binary classification model on a subset of the Imsitu dataset; depicting a man or woman (i.e., nouns: agents), who is either dusting or performing another activity (i.e., verb).
-The protected/sensitive attribute is gender, and for the sake of the exercise, we used the categories 'Female' for the privileged group, and 'Male' for the unprivileged group.
+The protected/sensitive attribute is gender, and for the sake of the exercise, we used the categories 'Female' for the privileged group (i.e., overrepresented in the dataset), and 'Male' for the unprivileged group (i.e., underrepresented in the dataset.
 In addition, the unfavorable/negative prediction is 'dusting_no', and the favorable/positive prediction is 'dusting_yes'.

 In addition, we created two test sets: